Between the Lines

 - Fair Cop: Jenny Dean in the first season, and Clark himself became famously popular with the female viewers.

-- Fan Nickname: "Between the Loins", due to some sex scenes that at the time were a bit more explicit than usual in the genre.
+- Fan Nickname: "Between the Loins" or "Between the Sheets" due to some sex scenes that at the time were a bit more explicit than usual in the genre.

 - He Knows Too Much: Jenny Dean